 - Lavender – infuse lavender into sweeter dishes or drinks!
 It also smells amazing, so you can keep it in bundles around the house!

 When I tell people about my black thumb problems, they typically respond with “start with succulents!”
-Apparently, succulents are supposed to be easy to maintain.
+Apparently, succulents are supposed to be easy to maintain and the best for beginner gardeners.
 That hasn’t stopped me from killing a few.
 But I’ve learned from my mistakes, and now know that the key to keeping succulents alive is NOT to overwater them!
 Check the soil frequently, and if the top half is completely dry, it may be time to water.
 This will usually be every 2-3 weeks in the spring & summer, and once a month in the drier months.

 You’ll also want to make sure the pots you plant in have good drainage.
 If you want to use a decorative pot that doesn’t drain, fill the bottom of the pot with small stones so the water has somewhere to go!

 Miraculously, I have had some luck with houseplants throughout the year!
 Notably, my fiddle leaf fig (above) has survived for a couple of years now (though she’s currently recovering from our move).
-According to my research, here are the easiest houseplants to take care of, and some instructions on caring for them:
+According to my research, here are the easiest indoor potted plants to take care of, and some instructions on caring for them:

 - Snake Plant – needs low to medium light and low water